Billiard Cue Cases

-If you have your own cue but enjoy playing billiards at a pool hall, you should be using a pool cue case.
+If you have your own pool cues but enjoy playing billiards at a pool hall, you should be using a pool cue case.
 These cases aren't just for professionals, either.
 A quality pool case will protect your cue(s) whether you're a casual pool player or someone that participates in tournaments on weekends.
 They'll also give you that feeling of being a pro as you put your cue together at the table.

 When it comes to choosing a case, you need to know the difference between soft, hard and box cases.
 Here's a quick breakdown of the different case types: